 If you have taken your time introducing the crate properly, you shouldn’t expect too many problems.
 But every dog is different and they don’t always respond how we expect.
 So here are a few issues you might encounter, and how to overcome them.

-Most experts agree that you should avoid letting your dog out of his crate if he is whining or crying.
-This is because you don’t want him to think that if he makes a fuss you will let him out.
+Some people suggest that you should avoid letting your dog out of his crate if he is barking.
 So what do you do if he is barking when you get home and you need to get him out?

 The solution here is to set an alarm for about two minutes.
 When the alarm goes off, you can quickly open the door regardless of how he is behaving.
-If you do this every time you want to let him out, he will soon start to associate getting out with the alarm, not you.
-As an alarm is not easily manipulated, he will soon start to wait patiently for it to go off.
+If you do this every time you want to let him out, he will soon start to associate getting out with the alarm, not you, or his behaviour.
+As an alarm is not easily trained, he will soon start to wait patiently for it to go off.
 Continue to use it for at least a couple of weeks, long after he has settled, just to be sure.
-He’ll soon forget he ever cried in there.
+He’ll soon forget he ever barked in there.

-However, if he gets into a complete panic in the crate, you should let him straight out in case he injures himself.
+However, if he cries and panics in the crate, you should let him straight out.
 If this happens, it is likely that either the introduction process was too rushed for him, or something frightened him while he was in there.
 Maybe someone rang the door bell, or the window cleaner visited.
 In this case, try to find out what might have frightened him, solve that problem and wait a few weeks before you try again.
 This time, using extra time and patience, and re-introducing it over a longer period of weeks, not days.

 If you experience any other problems using the crate, it is always worth considering getting help from a qualified, experienced behaviourist.
 They’ll give you specific advice for your dog and situation.